DFPercush/PhysicalQuantity/README.txt

 System requirements:
 	All you really need is a rudimentary C++ compiler that can handle classes with overloaded operators.
-There are several preprocessor options for compilers and target systems which lack certain features like 'new' and 'printf'.
+There are several preprocessor options for compilers and target systems which lack certain features e.g. 'new'.
 Some of the nice features you can use if you have them are:

 	- (optional) literal operators (C++11), with preprocessor option